julianwa/iree/docs/website/docs/blog/2021-10-cuda-backend.md

 IREE is being designed with re-targetability as a core goal: it should be possible to use IREE to target a broad spectrum of power regimes, from embedded systems to distributed clusters; and it should be possible to extend IREE to target new back-ends without having to reinvent the wheel each time.

 To explore this, we recently branched out from our initial focus on low-latency mobile deployments with a goal of using IREE to target data center workloads on Nvidia CUDA.
 This post describes how we quickly brought up a CUDA back-end for IREE and used it to train BERT, then shares some metrics and next steps.
-After our initial focus on low latency mobile deployments we took it on ourselves to target data center workloads on Nvidia CUDA.
-We believe the IREE architecture will shine on extensibility.
-The HAL layer provided a nice abstraction to implement the CUDA specifics below.
-Read on for more detail on how we went about the port and was able to successfully train BERT on CUDA devices.

 ## Bring up